ArcadeAntics/this.path/README.md

     runs a script in `A`, but the project root is already set to the root of `B`, so the script in `A` fails.

-As with **Alternative 3**, it does not determine the executing script, nor the executing script's directory.
-It provides none of the same functionality of `package:this.path`.

 [`package:rprojroot`](https://CRAN.R-project.org/package=rprojroot) is
 the **R** package upon which `package:here` is built.
 It provides a list of project root criteria `rprojroot::criteria`.
 It is not useful